limshoonkit/WFGY/ProblemMap/Atlas/Fixes/auto-repair/README.md

 # Auto Repair v1

-🛠️ **Auto Repair v1** is the first formal controlled-repair layer built on top of the Atlas fix system.
+🛠️ **Auto Repair v1** is the first formal controlled-repair package built on top of the Atlas fix system.

 This folder does **not** claim that fully autonomous repair is already solved.